Adremy Dennis

 Shortly afterward, police received another tip about the whereabouts of Adremy Dennis.
 He was subsequently arrested.
 In his fourth statement to detectives, Dennis admitted that he and Anderson had planned some robberies that night and admitted holding up Eberhart and Kyle.
 However, while Dennis admitted aiming the sawed-off shotgun at Kyle, he also claimed the gun went off accidentally.
 Dennis agreed to allow detectives to tape his statement.

 In his taped statement, Dennis said that he and Anderson had smoked marijuana and then drank at a bar before the robberies and murder.
 While Dennis admitted he fired the sawed-off shotgun three times that night, he asserted that each shot was accidental and that he "could barely focus" when they came upon Kyle and Eberhart.

 When speaking on death row and before the Board of Pardons and Paroles, Dennis contended that his victim shared responsibility for his death because he did not cooperate with Dennis's demands.
 "I ain't saying it's all his fault, but why did he move?"
 Dennis said from death row.
 "Every day I think about that.
 It ain't 'Why did you kill that man?'
 It's 'Why did you move?'"

 Dennis was indicted for murder and attempted murder (for a previous robbery attempt that night) on June 21, 1994, and convicted of aggravated murder for the slaying of Kyle.
 He spent 9 years and 8 months on death row.

-Anderson, who was under 18 at the time of the killings, was sentenced to life in prison.
+Anderson, who was 17 at the time of the killings, was sentenced to 40 years to life in prison.
 Ohio law prohibits sentencing defendants younger than 18 to death; had Dennis committed his crimes five months earlier, he would have been ineligible to receive a death sentence.

-Anderson was granted parole in 2022.
+In 2021, Anderson's sentence was reduced to 25 years to life under a law restricting life sentences for juveniles in Ohio.
+He was granted parole in August 2022, and released from prison that October.